Support

 Support FAQ

-Answers for the usual connection questions.
+Answers for connection failures.

 Which protocol should I choose?

-Choose SSH for standard server access, Mosh for mobile or unstable networks, and Telnet only for trusted legacy systems.
+Choose SSH for standard server access, Mosh for mobile or unstable networks, and Telnet for trusted legacy systems.

 Why does SSH work elsewhere but not in SSHELL?